aedart/model/README.md

 ## Quick start ##

-The first thing that we recommend you to do is to design your desired component’s interface.
+The first thing that we recommend you to do, is to design your desired component’s interface.
 In below stated example, we will design an interface for a very simple person;

 ### Person interface ###